 - Minimum combined GPA of 3.0 at all post-secondary academic institutions attended.

-- College level English Composition, Introduction to Sociology and Introduction to Psychology courses must be completed by the end of the summer term of the first academic year and the student must achieve a final grade of B- or better.
+- College level English Composition, Introduction to Sociology, Introduction to Psychology and Public Speaking courses must be completed by the end of the summer term of the first academic year and the student must achieve a final grade of B- or better.
 Students who do not meet this requirement will not be promoted to the second year.
 It is strongly recommended that these courses be completed prior to entry into the Program.

 - 15 hours of job shadowing with a practicing dental hygienist.

-- Results from personal interview with the Admissions Committee.
+- Results from virtual personal interview with the Admissions Committee.

 - Results from written interview questions.